The Vikings Return

 The following story is taken from the, late-11th century, Passio et Miracula Sancti Eadwardi Regis et Martyris (Passion and Miracles of St Edward King and Martyr).

 Even during Æthelred’s reign it was thought that the Viking scourge was a punishment from God for the sins of the English people.
-“For many years now the Devil has led this nation too far astray”, says Archbishop Wulfstan of York in a sermon of 1014.[*] Wulfstan particularly mentions Edward’s murder: “there are here in the land great disloyalties towards God and towards the state, and there are also many here in the country who are betrayers of their lords in various ways.… They plotted against Edward and then killed, and afterwards burnt him.”
+“For many years now the Devil has led this nation too far astray”, says Archbishop Wulfstan of York in a sermon of 1014.[*] Wulfstan particularly mentions Edward’s murder: “there are here in the land great disloyalties towards God and towards the state, and there are also many here in the country who are betrayers of their lords in various ways… They plotted against Edward and then killed, and afterwards burnt him.”
 The lament interpolated into Annal 979 (=978) of Anglo-Saxon Chronicle Manuscripts D and E (see No Worse Deed) states: “Him [i.e. Edward] his earthly kinsmen would not avenge, but his heavenly Father has amply avenged him.”
 No contemporary source, however, points the finger at Ælfthryth.

 Bosworth-Toller (dictionary of Old English) defines unræd: “evil counsel, ill-advised course, bad plan, folly”.

 The main source for Æthelred’s reign is in annals, covering the years from 983 until his death in 1016, preserved in Manuscripts C, D and E of the Anglo-Saxon Chronicle.
 These annals were evidently written-up after 1016 and before 1023.
-At first they follow the usual terse Chronicle style, but then, as Cecily Clark eloquently puts it: “from about 991, the annalist, enlarging the borders of his garments, begins to offer offer explanations of the events he records, and also comments on them.”
+At first they follow the usual terse Chronicle style, but then, as Cecily Clark eloquently puts it: “from about 991, the annalist, enlarging the borders of his garments, begins to offer explanations of the events he records, and also comments on them.”
 By the time the anonymous author was writing, England had been conquered by the Danes, and this knowledge colours his reporting.
 He is very critical of the English leadership, and, s.a.
 1011, declares: “All these calamities befell us through unrædas [i.e. bad policies]”.

-Æthelred coupled with the epithet unræd is not apparent in the record until the late-12th century,[*] but as Michael Wood suggests: “there seems no reason to doubt that the pun was thought up by some wit at the time.… The nickname is quite in keeping with the irony displayed by the chronicler.”
+Æthelred coupled with the epithet unræd is not apparent in the record until the late-12th century,[*] but as Michael Wood suggests: “there seems no reason to doubt that the pun was thought up by some wit at the time… The nickname is quite in keeping with the irony displayed by the chronicler.”

 Walter Map’s De Nugis Curialium (Courtiers' Trifles) – an entertaining collection of gossip and anecdotes – was written, piecemeal, between about 1181 and 1192.
 Walter translates unræd, i.e. ‘no counsel’ into Latin: nullum consilium – well it is assumed that is what he wrote but in the single surviving manuscript (Oxford, Bodleian Library MS Bodley 851, late-14th century) the word nullum is absent, but it clearly has to be there to make sense: “Æthelred, whom the English called consilium, because he never acted.”
+(V, 3).
 In an early-13th century compilation of English laws, Leges Anglorum, Æthelred features as Ethelredus Unrad.

 For the date of Æthelred’s coronation see No Worse Deed.